newrelic/centurion/README.md

  * Have a description that explains the need for the changes
  * Include tests!
  * Not break the public API
+ * Add yourself to the CONTRIBUTORS file.
+I might forget.

 If you are simply looking to contribute to the project, taking on one of the items in the "Future Additions" section above would be a great place to start.